isaacgug/isaacgug/README.md

 - **Boeing**
   Worked as a Networks-focused software engineer for 3.5 years.
 My main toolkit included **Python** and lots of Linux.
 I also coached junior engineers and helped improve one of Boeing’s major networking projects.
-  Along the way, I got deep into virtualized networking—spinning up and managing Linux VMs using **QEMU** and **libvirt**, building out virtual network topologies, and scripting everything I could.
+  Along the way, I got deep into virtualized networking—spinning up and managing Linux VMs using **QEMU** and **libvirt**. building out virtual network topologies, and scripting everything I could.

 - **Haast (AI Startup)**
   Currently working as a fullstack engineer with hopes of applying my networking and virtualisation experience where I can to help bring Haast to the next level.